A guided tour through our specialties

 Our artisanal jams from Modena are prepared following ancient recipes, without the addition of pectin, to maintain a rustic and genuine character.
 In particular, the sour cherry and marasca jam stands out, a typical specialty of Modena, with an intense and slightly tangy flavor, perfect for accompanying desserts and cheeses.
 Alongside the jams, we also offer delicious Nutelline, for those who desire an irresistible touch of sweetness.The Crescentine (or Tigelle) are served plain, without condiments, on our à la carte menu, allowing you the pleasure of choosing your preferred pairings.
 You can fill them with a selection of cured meats, cheeses, vegetables, and our artisanal jams or the delicious Nutelline.
 The crescentine should be cut in half, filled, and then closed again, to be enjoyed warm and fragrant.However, remember that the most traditional way to enjoy them is to fill them with the typical Modenese pesto, a mixture of lard, garlic, and rosemary, completed with a sprinkle of Parmigiano Reggiano.
 This preparation represents the authentic essence of the Emilian tradition.

 Piacenza specialty.
-Emilia-style dough, hand-pulled to a very thin consistency and tied in the shape of a candy.
-They enclose a very soft filling of ricotta and pumpkin.
+Emilia-style dough, hand-pulled very thin and tied in the shape of a candy.
+They enclose a very soft filling of ricotta and spinach.
 Elegant and delicate, they are one of our most representative dishes.

 A refined cut, with an unmistakable taste and texture.